alex-entrainment/DIY_AV-Entrainment/audio/src/web_ui/README.md

 npm install
 npm run dev
 ```

+`npm run dev` will automatically copy the latest WASM build from
+`../realtime_backend/pkg` into the `public/pkg` directory before starting Vite.

 Vite will serve the application at the printed URL.
 You can either paste a track
 JSON object into the text box or use the **Upload** field to load a `.json`